SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 # Deploy your extension to SharePoint (Hello World part 3)

-In this article, you will learn how to deploy your SharePoint Framework Application Customizer to SharePoint and see it working on modern SharePoint pages.
+This article describes how to deploy your SharePoint Framework Application Customizer to SharePoint and see it working on modern SharePoint pages.
 This article continues with the Hello World extension built in the previous article [Use page placeholders from Application Customizer (Hello World part 2)](./using-page-placeholder-with-extensions.md).

 Be sure you have completed the procedures in the following articles before you begin: